jillelajitta/Numpy/README.md

 To download COCO dataset, please go to this link https://pjreddie.com/projects/coco-mirror/ and download “2014 Training images [80K/13GB]”, “2014 Val. images [40K/6.2GB], "labels.tgz" and unzip everything.

-After you download all the required dataset, create a folder called “COCO” with subfolders “images” and “annotations”.
+After you download all the required dataset, create a folder called **COCO** with subfolders **images** and **annotations**.
 Now move unzipped images to “images” folder and unzipped labels to “annotations" folder.

 **Remove “2014” in subfolders names of images and annotations i;e train2104 to train and val2014 to val.**